 What does it look like?

 Healthy vaginal discharge during pregnancy is called leukorrhea.
-It is similar to everyday discharge, meaning that it is thin, clear or milky white, and smells only mildly or not at all.
+It is similar to everyday discharge, meaning that it is thin, clear, or milky white, and smells mildly or not at all.

 Infections, including yeast infections or sexually transmitted infections (STIs), can affect vaginal discharge, so it is important to monitor discharge as a health indicator.

-Below are a few examples of unhealthy discharge and the diseases or infections that they may indicate.
+Below are a few examples of unhealthy discharge and the conditions or infections that they may indicate.

 Discharge Cause